 Why – you ask?

-Having all lost expensive rods and reels over the side at some point in our lives, we make it a rule not to take anything reel the kayak that costs more than $100!
+Having all lost expensive rods and reels over the side at some point in our lives, we make it a rule not to take any reel into the kayak that costs more than $100!

 The Sedona was updated in 2017 with the release of the FI series, replacing the Sedona FE and FD.

-Shimano added the cold-forged Hagane gears you find in its higher-end reels and shaved some weight from the rotor and upgraded the drag in the larger sizes.
+Shimano added the cold-forged Hagane gears you find in its higher-end reels, shaved some weight from the rotor, and upgraded the drag in the larger sizes.

-We have a 4000 series and with 24lbs of drag and a gear ratio of 6.2:1 it is perfect for pulling fish out of old wharf pylons and other heavy structure.
+We have a 4000 series, and with 24 lbs of drag and a gear ratio of 6.2:1, it is perfect for pulling fish out of old wharf pylons and other heavy structures.

-- 3 ball bearings and one roller bearing – provides a smooth retrieve and durable reel
+- 3 ball bearings and one roller bearing – provide a smooth retrieve and durable spinning reel

-- Upgraded G-Free body – shifts the reels centre of gravity closer to the rod reducing casting and winding fatigue.
+- Upgraded G-Free body – shifts the reel’s center of gravity closer to the rod, reducing casting and winding fatigue.
 Great for lure fishing!